aptech/docs/docs/CR-cdfPoisson.rst

 ----------------
 .. function:: cdfPoisson(x, lambda)

-    :param x: Values at which to evaluate the cumulative distribution function for the log-normal distribution. :math:`x > 0`.
+    :param x: Values at which to evaluate the cumulative distribution function for the Poisson distribution. :math:`x > 0`.
     :type x: NxK matrix, Nx1 vector or scalar

     :param lambda: The mean parameter.